Simbox-io/mcms/README.md

 ## Features

-- **User Authentication**: Secure user registration and login functionality using Next Auth.
+- **User Authentication**: Secure user registration and login functionality using Clerk.
 - **User Roles and Permissions**: Granular access control based on user roles and permissions.
 - **Post Management**: Create, edit, and delete posts with rich text editing capabilities.
 - **File Management**: Upload, organize, and manage files with support for multiple file storage providers.